tligorio/sample_pages_csci127/gradescope_help.md

 - Are you using print statements (std::cout) for testing?
 Make sure to delete these before submitting, especially if they are inside of a loop.

 ## "No such file or directory" error:
-If you get this error on one single test while all the other tests are getting full credit, please try resubmitting a few times.
-There is sometime a timing issue between test subprocesses.

 If you get "No such file or directory" error on all the tests or on all the tests for a particular class (you are failing all the tests), check the names and extension of your files and of your #include statements.
 These should match exactly what is requested on the project specification.
 Note that in this course we are using .hpp extension for the interface files, make sure you #include "ClassName.hpp"

 **If you tried all of the above and nothing worked** you may post a message on the duscussion board or seek help from our TAs in the labs (see the lab schedule on the course main page).